realAhmedRoach/DataDude/README.md

 DataDude
 =======
-DataDude is a data managing application designed to manage many types of data in one application.
+DataDude is a data managing application designed to have many types of features in one application.